ornl-training/python-gis/_episodes/05-loops-and-functions.md

 Notice that we use single quotes to add text strings.
 The variable is not surrounded by quotes.
-This code produces the string `data/yearly_files/surveys2002.csv` which contains the path to the new filename AND the file name itself.
+This code produces the string `surveys2002.csv` which contains file name.

 > ## Challenge - Modifying loops
 >